Horticultural therapy education and training, based in Vancouver, BC:

 Sites where Ann supervises HT internships require interns to complete a British Columbia Criminal Record check.
 During fall and winter months a flu shot may be mandatory.
 In most locations, HT interns serve as volunteers.

-Placements for HT internships with Ann for 2018 are fully subscribed.
+Placements for HT internships with Ann for 2018 and 2019 are fully subscribed.
 If you are a CHTA member seeking further information about internships, please check the internship page on the CHTA website at www.chta.ca/internships.htm.

 HORTICULTURAL THERAPY CERTIFICATE_SUMMER_2018_Ann Kent HTM.pdf